mapbox/carto/docs/mml.rst

 Layers have different properties and their data can come from different data sources such as shape files or relational databases like PostgreSQL/PostGIS.

-A layer object can have the following properties.
+A layer object can have the following properties (there may be more that Mapnik understands, also undocumented ones).

 class
 ^^^^^
 Type: ``String``

 One or more classes associated with this layer separated by blanks.
-In style selectors a class can be referenced by ``.classname`` if class contains ``classname``.
+In style selectors a class can be referenced by ``.classname`` if class contains ``classname`` similar to CSS.

 Datasource
 ^^^^^^^^^^
 Mapnik supports different datasources.
-Within this property you specify the type of the datasource and additional properties depending on the type.
+Beneath this property you specify the type of the datasource and additional properties depending on the type.

 Not all possible configuration options for each datasource are listed here.
 For